kennyhei/Space-Invaders/README.md

 Every time you get to the next level, the invaders are faster and deadlier.
 The more invaders you destroy, the more points you get.

+To play it, clone or download this repository and open `index.html` file.
+I'll upload it to Heroku some day, I promise.

 ## About the game ##

 * Supports touchscreens (works on some Android and iOS mobile phones)